logoThe Assemblée Nationale in Paris

 The other centre right party is the MoDem, or Mouvement Démocratique (see below), formed in 2007 when its leader, François Bayrou, and his supporters defected from the UDF to form their own social conservative party.
 See below: parties of the centre.

 Although the main French conservative party is now called "Les Républicains", it would be quite wrong to imagine that it is a French version of the "Republican party" in the USA.
 The fact is that the whole political spectrum in France is further to the left than in the main English speaking countries.
-Though les Républicains represent the right wing of French political life, on the international spectrum of political positioning, most party activists and representatives would consider themselves closer, politically, to the Democrats than to the Republicans, if compared to their counterparts in the USA.
+Though les Républicains are a party of the right in France, on the international spectrum of political positioning, most party activists and representatives would consider themselves closer, politically, to the Democrats than to the Republicans, if compared to their counterparts in the USA.

 The Far Right

-The far right in French politics is occupied by two parties, the Rassemblement National (formerly Front National) (National Front, founded by Jean Marie Le Pen, and currently led (2020) by his daughter Marine le Pen), and the Mouvement pour la France (MPF).
-The RN (or FN) is a classic extreme right-wing party, similar to Britain's BNP, campaigning on a ticket of national preference, law and order, and anti-immigration.
+The far right in French politics is occupied principally by the Rassemblement National (formerly Front National) (National Front, founded by Jean Marie Le Pen, and currently led (2024) by his daughter Marine le Pen and Jordan Bardella.
+The RN (or FN) is a classic extreme right-wing party, campaigning on a ticket of national preference, law and order, and anti-immigration.

-Marine Le Pen made it through to the second round of the presidential election in 2017.
+Marine Le Pen made it through to the second round of the presidential election in 2017 and in 2022..

-For the 2022 Presidential election, the political geography of the far right was disturbed by the arrival on the scene of another far right candidate, Eric Zemmour, a former journalist operating as a lone wolf candidate outside the framework of any political party .
+For the 2022 Presidential election, the political geography of the far right was disturbed by the arrival on the scene of another far right party, called Reconquête (Reconquest), run by Eric Zemmour, a former journalist operating as a lone wolf candidate outside the framework of any political party, and by Jean-Marie Le Pen's niece Marion Maréchal .
 More outspoken than Marine le Pen, Zemmour is very much a single issue candidate, appealing to anti-immigration voters, with little in the way of policies beyond the question of immigration.
-In January 2022, his popularity was stagnant at about 10%.
+In the 2024 European election, Reconquête took just 5% of the vote.

 The Centre ground